 Mink Hunts Muskrats in Ontario Swamp

-Bob and I spent one afternoon exploring a marsh near Mississauga, Ontario.
+Bob and I spent one afternoon exploring a marsh near Mississauga, Ontario, Canada.
 We barely had gotten underway when we spotted a member of the Weasel Family, a Mink, coming towards us, totally unconcerned about our presence in its habitat.

 It carried on down the trail past Bob and I, obviously on a mission.